aquesidilly/Movie-App/readme.md

  * Name - Type: Text, required.
  * Email - Type: Email, required.
- * Comments - Type: TextArea, required.
+ * Password- Type: Text, required
 User Story:

 As a user, I want to be able to return to the main site without having to use the browser buttons so that I can easily return to the website if I navigate to a page that doesn't exist.